-Foals have today released their much-anticipated third album Holy Fire, the follow-up to their 2010 breakthrough record Total Life Forever.
+Foals released their much-anticipated third album Holy Fire earlier this year, the follow-up to their 2010 breakthrough record Total Life Forever.
 Produced by music royalty Flood and Alan Moulder, the album sees Foals at their most ambitious and provides middle ground between the sounds found on Total Life Forever and their first album Antidote.

 It's been about three or so years since Total Life Forever came out and that's three years of new experiences, touring, writing, recording.
 Have you had time to reflect on whether there has been any changes in the band during that time?